-The Sea Rider
+"Speedy Sid" - Sea Rider

-Affectionately known as "Speedy Sid", Sidmouth Lifeboat's Sea Rider can be dispatched without the need for a tractor to support our Arctic 24 Sidmouth or "fill in" when its unavailable.
+Affectionately known as "Speedy Sid", Sidmouth Lifeboat's Sea Rider can be dispatched without the need of a tractor to support our Arctic 24 Sidmouth or "fill in" when its unavailable.
 Speedy Sid also doubles the crew’s training capacity.

 Make: MilproAvon Sea Rider